 Which is more popular, BJJ or wrestling?

-You can clearly see the difference in popularity of wrestling over Brazilian Jiu-Jitsu in the chart below from Google Trends from the year 2004 to 2020 showing the “interest over time” between Brazilian Jiu-Jitsu and wrestling in the United States.
+You can clearly see the difference in popularity of wrestling over Brazilian Jiu-Jitsu in the chart below from Google Trends from the year 2004 to 2023 showing the “interest over time” between Brazilian Jiu-Jitsu and wrestling around the globe.

 You can clearly see the difference in popularity of wrestling (red) over Brazilian Jiu-Jitsu (blue), which can be attributed to the following factors: